×

 All about Basalt and Coal Properties

 Know all about Basalt and Coal properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Basalt belongs to Igneous Rocks while Coal belongs to Sedimentary Rocks.Texture of Basalt is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Coal is Amorphous, Glassy.
 Basalt appears Dull and Soft and Coal appears Veined or Pebbled.
-The luster of Basalt is not available while that of Coal is dull to vitreous to submetallic.
+The luster of Basalt is while that of Coal is dull to vitreous to submetallic.
 Basalt is available in black, brown, light to dark grey colors whereas Coal is available in black, brown, dark brown, grey, light to dark grey colors.
 The commercial uses of Basalt are an oil and gas reservoir, commemorative tablets, creating artwork, used in aquariums and that of Coal are alumina refineries, electricity generation, liquid fuel, manufacture of soap, solvents, dyes, plastics and fibres, paper industry.